castorfou/guillaume_blog_old/_posts/2021-02-05-learning-MIT-6.S191-2021.md

 ```

 Music lab is nice to play with.
 I am not sure I would be able to convert to PyTorch.
 It would require time!

+## 2/22/21 - Deep Computer Vision - lecture 3

+I have never been a big fan of computer vision.

+I like the idea developed by Alexander Amini about **hierarchy of features**. (low level: edges, spots; mid level: eyes, noses)

+And how he explains limitation of FC layers for visual detection, and introduction of spatial structure (feature extraction with convolution)